ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 - `dms_slot_03` - a Collection of larger tables with Primary Keys and Unique Constraints
 	- These tables may require different settings.
 - `dms_slot_04` - Similar to slot 2 but small tables and probably a lot more!
 - etc...
-These different replication sets (and therefor the replication slots they reference) will eventually be mapped to Change Data Capture (CDC) tasks in AWS DMS.
+These different replication sets (and therefore the replication slots they reference) will eventually be mapped to Change Data Capture (CDC) tasks in AWS DMS.
 Refer back to this step after reading the section on CDC in Part 2 if need be.

 NOTE: Set aside the list of tables that have a Primary Key and a separate Unique Constraint from the prerequisite steps.
 They will be used later before the Full Load process starts.